When copying an issue, the field assigned_to is not set as expected

 - Before calling @issue.save => @issue.assigned_to is empty

 - After calling @issue.save => @issue.assigned_to contains a user.

-#3 Updated by Stéphane Briand SeaSideTech 26 days ago
+#3 Updated by Stéphane Briand SeaSideTech over 4 years ago

 Toshi MARUYAMA wrote: